No. 214 Squadron RAF: References

-In Popular Culture
+In popular culture

 214 Squadron's real-life WWII bomber operations and crews at RAF Stradishall formed the basis for the 1948 and 1949 BBC Radio drama "I Shan't Be Home To Dinner", written by BBC Radio actress Freda Falconer, widow of 214 Squadron Observer Flt/Lt Keith Falconer D.F.C.
 The play also successfully toured the UK in 1949-1950 as a stage production.
 Like many other RAF wives, the author chose to live by her husband's side throughout his active service, in off-base billets.
 She drew on her background to spearhead the drive to keep morale high on the base with her work organising concert parties and entertainment.

 The play explored the powerful sense of family and mutual support engendered on the WWII RAF airfields, recording what daily life was like on the ground both for the aircrews and the wives, lovers and families who also served by their very presence and support.
 Written to pay tribute to the bravery of airmen, the play is very likely unique as war play written by a woman which for the first time also shone a light on the ground support of the "wives who waited" throughout the war, also one of the only dramas written by a woman to be produced in the flagship prime-time BBC Radio Saturday Night Theatre slot.